Frequently Asked Questions

 Yes!!

 Our team strives to ensure that money is not a barrier in campers attending our program.
 We fundraise all year to provide SkyWild scholarships to our participants.
-These need-based scholarships are provided on a first come first served basis, so early application (before March 15) is encouraged.
-Our financial aid application is part of our standard camper application.
+These need-based scholarships are assessed on honor system reporting and are provided on a first come first served basis, so early application (before March 15) is encouraged.
+Our financial aid application is built into our standard camper application.
 Please note: all of our scholarships are partial funding for camp.
-If you aim to have your child’s tuition covered in full, you’ll need to pursue a few additional resources (see below).
+If you aim to have your child’s tuition covered in full, this is possible, but will require a few additional resources which we will help connect you to.

 ADDITIONAL SCHOLARSHIP INFO